Home

 Yes, it's true.

-Our summer vacations season is pretty short.
-So every night is precious to Cape Cod lodging owners.
+Cape Cod's tourism season is pretty short.
+So every night is precious to lodging owners.

 That's why many impose minimum stay requirements.
-Usually 2-night minimums, especially on weekends.
+Usually 2-3 night minimums, especially on weekends.

 IMPORTANT NOTE: Many lodgings also have cancellation policies with a hefty penalty if you cancel your reservation at the last minute or check out early.